 - Where you give us your consent:

-- on other occasions where we ask you for consent, for example where we required consent to send you marketing, we will use the data for the purpose which we explain at that time.
+- on other occasions upon which we ask you for consent, for example where we require consent to send you marketing, we will use the data for the purpose that we explain at that time.

 - For purposes which are required by law, for example compliance with laws requiring us to maintain specific records.